Relatively hyperbolic groups with planar boundaries

 The Kleinian groups $\Gamma_1$, $\Gamma_2$, and $J=\Gamma_1 \cap \Gamma_2 = \Z$ together with the circle $\eta_i(\beta)$ satisfy the hypothesis of Maskit's first combination theorem \cite{Maskit88}.
-Therefore the group $\Gamma = \langle \Gamma_1,\Gamma_2 \rangle$ is a geometrically finite Kleinian group and the natural map $\phi\colon G = G_1 *_{\Z} G_2 \to \Gamma$ is an isomorphism.
+Therefore, the group $\Gamma = \langle \Gamma_1,\Gamma_2 \rangle$ is a geometrically finite Kleinian group and the natural map $\phi\colon G = G_1 *_{\Z} G_2 \to \Gamma$ is an isomorphism.

-To see that $G$ and $\Gamma$ are topologically conjugate, we will construct a homeomorphism using the tree structure.
-We first recall that the family of circles $G(\beta)$ in $S^2$ is a null family by Proposition~\ref{prop:ParabolicDecomposition}(\ref{item:CurvesAreNull}).
-The sphere $S^2$ is a union of translates of the closures of $F_1$ and $F_2$ together with a $0$--dimensional set $L'$ consisting of nonparabolic points that are each obtained as the nested intersection of a sequence of discs whose boundary circles are $G$--translates of $\beta$.
-The set $L'$ naturally corresponds to the nonparabolic ends of $T'$, or equivalently the ends of the cut point tree $T$.
+To see that $G$ and $\Gamma$ are topologically conjugate, we construct a homeomorphism using the tree structure.
+First recall that the family of circles $G(\beta)$ in $S^2$ is null by Proposition~\ref{prop:ParabolicDecomposition}(\ref{item:CurvesAreNull}).
+The sphere $S^2$ is a union of translates of the closures of $F_1$ and $F_2$ and a $0$--dimensional set $L'$ consisting of nonparabolic points that are each obtained as the nested intersection of a sequence of discs whose boundary circles are $G$--translates of $\beta$.
+The set $L'$ corresponds to the nonparabolic ends of $T'$, or equivalently the ends of the cut point tree $T$.
 The limit set $\Lambda(G)$ is equal to the union of limit sets of the vertex stabilizers of $T$ together with the set $L'$.
 By the combination theorem, we have a similar decomposition of $\widehat{\C}$.
 Using the same reasoning as in the proof of Proposition~\ref{prop:FiniteDecomposition}, it follows that $G$ and $\Gamma$ are topologically conjugate.